Stephens County, Georgia

-Stephens County is a county in the northeastern part of the U.S. state of Georgia, in the Piedmont and near the foothills of the Blue Ridge Mountains.
+Stephens County is a county in the Northeast region of the U.S. state of Georgia, in the Piedmont and near the foothills of the Blue Ridge Mountains.
 It is bounded by the Tugaloo River and Lake Hartwell on the east.
 As of the 2020 census, the population was 26,784.
 The county seat is Toccoa.

 Stephens County comprises the Toccoa, Georgia Micropolitan Statistical Area.

 History

 The county was long inhabited by indigenous peoples.
 People of the South Appalachian Mississippian culture developed a village and a platform mound on Tugaloo Island about 800 CE.
 The village and mound, both known as Tugaloo, were later occupied by other peoples until about 1700.
 Numerous other villages also developed along the river and its tributaries.
 Descendants of the Mississippians have been identified as the proto-Creek (Muscogee people).
 Allied with them in historic times were the Yuchi, who occupied the village known as Tugaloo, where they were replaced by the Cherokee.

 While Cherokee began to move into this area from Tennessee under pressure by European Americans during and after the Revolutionary War, the Muscogee Creek continued to dominate the southern part of the county until they ceded their land to the United States in a treaty of 1794.